mercylyn/mprogproject/PROCESS.md

 # 08-06-2018
 Feedback

-* selecting albums: pie chart shows, which album constists of single or hide pie chart
+* selecting albums: pie chart shows, which album consists of single or hide pie chart
 * select album/hover in stacked bar chart: in bubble chart highlight of bubble with album
 * scraping data with google sheets